docker/machine/docs/drivers/openstack.md

    there is no IP address already allocated a new IP will be allocated and assigned to the machine.
  - `--openstack-ssh-user`: The username to use for SSH into the machine.
 If not provided `root` will be used.
  - `--openstack-ssh-port`: Customize the SSH port if the SSH server on the machine does not listen on the default port.
+ - `--openstack-active-timeout`: The timeout in seconds until the OpenStack instance must be active.

 Environment variables and default values: